 |Lets take a look at the common terms used to describe the colors of the Toy and Miniature Australian Shepherd.
 The color chart provided below.|

-Merles happen when there is a merling gene present, however they are either blue merles (black base) or a red merle (red base).
-The merling gene breaks up the solid color into a pattern of patches of various shades of base color.
+Merles happen when there is a merling gene present, however, they are either blue merles (black base) or a red merle (red base).
+The merling gene breaks up the solid color into a pattern of patches of various shades of the base color.

 There are 2 colors of trim allowed within the breed standard.
 The white and copper (sometimes called tan) colors.
 White is pretty easy however the copper can be from a light cream to dark copper as bright as a new penny.

 Self is a term used to describe an Aussie that is only one color such as solid black or solid merle having no trim color at all.